 1. Set A Reminder On Your Tracker

-2. Take A Walk On Your Lunch Break
+2. Take A Walk (or Run) On Your Lunch Break

 3. Movement At Your Desk

 Instinctively, I think we all do some stretches at our desk when our back, neck and shoulders start to feel a little tight.
-Furniture at Work teamed up with a yoga teacher to devise some yoga inspired movements that you can do without even leaving your desk.
+You might experience more discomfort than usual especially if you’re moving less and if you’re sitting in spots you don’t usually.

-They’re all super simple ways to keep moving, but sometimes you do just need to start small to create a habit and allow it to naturally become a part of your routine.
+I put together a few quick and simple stretches you can do at your desk – they’re an easy way to keep your joints mobile and reduce tension.
+Try them – sometimes you do just need to start small to create a habit and allow it to naturally become a part of your routine.